 Director Mamoru Hosoda has continued to create movies that many believe have come to rival the likes of Studio Ghibli in quality.
 And “Mirai” is no exception.

-This movie, which focuses on a young boy named Kun, who becomes jealous and upset when his family must pay attention to his new baby sister instead of devoting all of their attention to him.
+This Japanese Netflix movie focuses on a young boy named Kun, who becomes jealous and upset when his family must pay attention to his new baby sister instead of devoting all of their attention to him.

 Feeling forgotten, he runs away and discovers a magical garden that allows him to see the members of his family at different points in their lives, opening up his perspective on them as people and why they behave the way they do.

 Seen through the view of a child, “Mirai” is an accessible film that tackles both complex themes and simple emotions.
-This makes it a worthwhile watch no matter your level of Japanese.
+This makes it a worthwhile watch, no matter what your level of Japanese.
 That's because any type of learner has something to gain from the contents of this film.

 #3 My Neighbour Totoro (となりのトトロ, Tonari no Totoro)